-We are making available up to \$500,000,000.00 worth of Demand Investments and Term Investments (collectively, the "Investments") in this offering.
-The Investments are unsecured debt obligations of Wesleyan Investment Foundation, Inc. ("we", "us", "our" or "WIF") and accrue interest at a variable rate as described herein.
+We are making available up to \$300,000,000.00 worth of Demand Investments and Term Investments (collectively, the "Investments") in this offering throughout the United States.
+We may satisfy the total offering amount by selling up to \$300,000,000 in Investments in any single U.S. jurisdiction or combination of jurisdictions with the exception of the State of Washington, which is limited to the offer and sale of \$5,000,000 of the Investments at this time.
+The Investments are unsecured debt obligations of Wesleyan Investment Foundation, Inc. ("WIF") and accrue interest at a variable rate as described herein.
 The Demand Investments are redeemable in full (i.e., principal plus accrued interest to date) upon demand and are offered in every state in which WIF is authorized to offer and sell securities except the State of South Carolina.
-In South Carolina, WIF offers Term Investments, which mature 30-days following the date of issue.
+In South Carolina, WIF offers Term Investments, which mature 30days following the date of issue.
 Term Investments renew automatically unless the investor notifies us of his or her intent not to renew.
-Only persons who are, prior to such person's first purchase of the Investments, members of, contributors to, or participants in the Weslevan Church, WIF, or in any program, activity or organization which constitutes a part of the Wesleyan Church or WIF, or in other religious organizations that have a programmatic relationship with the Wesleyan Church or WIF, or any other person who has some reasonable association or affiliation with the Wesleyan Church, its religious programs or WIF may purchase the Investments.
+Only persons who are, prior to such person's first purchase of the Investments, members of, contributors to, or participants in the Wesleyan Church, WIF, or in any program, activity or organization which constitutes a part of the Wesleyan Church or WIF, or in other religious organizations that have a programmatic relationship with the Wesleyan Church or WIF, or any other person who has some reasonable association or affiliation with the Wesleyan Church, its religious programs or WIF may purchase the Investments.
 We will pay interest on the Investments at the rates set forth below.
 We may adjust the rates of interest we pay each January 1 and July 1.
 We use the Investments to finance loans we make to member churches and other church related organizations of the Wesleyan Church Corporation (the "Wesleyan Church"), to churches and church related organizations of various other denominations, churches that are currently or historically similar to the churches of the Wesleyan Church, and to churches broadly defined as "evangelical" for various capital purchases and building programs, and to purchase land and buildings and provide funding for other expenses and purchases undertaken or incurred by the churches or church related organizations.
 Interest rates as of the date of this Offering Circular are shown below.
 Please call us to obtain our current rates.